h2oai/h2o-llmstudio/README.md

 ## Example: Run on OASST data via CLI

 As an example, you can run an experiment on the OASST data via CLI.
-For instructions, see [https://docs.h2o.ai/h2o-llmstudio/guide/experiments/create-an-experiment#run-an-experiment-on-the-oasst-data-via-cli]
+For instructions, see [Run an experiment on the OASST data]([https://docs.h2o.ai/h2o-llmstudio/guide/experiments/create-an-experiment#run-an-experiment-on-the-oasst-data-via-cli]) guide in the H2O LLM Studio documentation.

 ## Model checkpoints